patrcoff/blog/content/posts/so_what_is_an_api.md

 draft = true
 +++

 This post is one for the beginners; those early in their journey through the Tech industry or who are simply interested in the topic.
 I'll not be going into too much detail but will include some code examples to illustrate some concepts, specifically in Python as it is considered a highly readable langauge.
-If you know nothing about coding though, don't worry, I'll be keeping the examples simple and will include explanations of the code so nobody gets lost.
+If you know nothing about coding though, don't worry, I'll be keeping the examples simple and will include explanations of the key parts of the code so nobody gets lost.
 I hope to create a long running series of posts similar to this, aimed at beginners/newcomers to tech or specific technologies, intending to demystify the various concepts, terminology and gratuitous acronyms thrown about by those 'in-the-know'.
 Look out for more posts coming soon!

 ## What is an API then?